vishaalagartha/8a_scraper/README.md

 ### API
 Currently, the package only contains 2 modules: users and ascents.
 The package will be expanding to include other content as well, but this is a start.

+For more information, about the API please refer to the full [documentation](https://github.com/vishaalagartha/8a_scraper/blob/master/API.md)